mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MaterialApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new MaterialApi(config);
-            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var conMprlElement = new ConMprlElement?(); // ConMprlElement? | Definition of a new bolt assemby to be added to the project (optional)
+            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var conMprlElement = new ConMprlElement(); // ConMprlElement | Definition of a new bolt assemby to be added to the project (optional)

             try
             {